make4covid/face-shield/CONTRIBUTING.md

 7. Submit a pull request:
 <img src="./img/pr.png" height="21px" style="margin-bottom:-8px;margin-left:10px;">

 For safety reasons, we'll have to carefully review your proposed changes before we can merge them in, and we may ask for changes.
-To make sure your time will be well spent, consider

 ## Add or Enhance Documentation
 This is one of the easiest and best ways to help.
 If you see a way to improve documentation, You can: